1981 Oldsmobile Cutlass Supreme coupe

 For 1981, the exterior of Oldsmobile’s Cutlass Supreme coupe was substantially revised, with a lowered front, a slightly higher decklid, and quad headlamps.
 With the new styling, aerodynamic drag dropped by about 15%.

 The standard engine remained the 110 bhp 3.8 liter/231 ci V6 with a Rochester M2ME two-barrel carburetor.
 The optional engines, a 4.3 liter/261 ci V8 with a Rochester M2MC two-barrel carburetor ($50) and a 5.7 liter/350 ci diesel V8 ($695!), both had (this makes no sense) five less horsepower than the V6.
 A three-speed automatic transmission was the only transmission available with any engine.
-Early eighties Cutlass Supremes were stylish but slow—0-60 came in a little under 15 seconds.
-Mileage with the V6 was 21 city/30 highway by the standards of the day (17/22 by today’s standards); with an 18.1-gallon fuel tank, a Cutlass Supreme owner could expect a range of about 315 to 415 miles with a 10% fuel reserve.
+Early eighties Cutlass Supremes were stylish but slow—0-60 came in about 14 seconds with the standard motor.
+Mileage with the V6 was 21 city/30 highway by the day’s standards (17/22 by today’s measures); with an 18.1-gallon gas tank, a Cutlass Supreme owner could expect a range of 320 to 370 miles with a 10% fuel reserve.

 Cutlass Supreme page from the 1981 mid-size Oldsmobile brochure

-Standard equipment on the $7,484 Cutlass Supreme (about $23,600 in today’s dollars) included power steering, power front disc brakes, and P195/75R14 steel-belted radial-ply blackwall tires (a size still available thanks to Hankook and Kumho) on 14-inch wheels.
-Inside, a Deluxe steering wheel, an instrument panel with simulated butterfly walnut veneer, and a Custom Sport bench seat with a choice of vinyl or cloth were included.
+Standard equipment on the $7,484 Cutlass Supreme (about $28,400 in today’s dollars) included power steering, power front disc brakes, and P195/75R14 steel-belted radial-ply blackwall tires (a size still reasonably available) on 14-inch wheels.
+Inside, a Custom Sport bench seat with a choice of vinyl or cloth, a Deluxe steering wheel, an instrument panel with simulated butterfly walnut veneer, and Flo-thru ventilation were included.

 Moving up to the $7,969 Brougham added snazzier exterior moldings, full wheel discs, and a divided cloth velour tufted bench seat.